-Retrace the Pacific Northwest portion of Lewis and Clark’s epic 19th-century expedition with this seven-day itinerary along the Snake and Columbia Rivers aboard the National Geographic Sea Bird or National Geographic Sea Lion.
+Retrace the Pacific Northwest portion of Lewis and Clark’s epic 19th-century expedition aboard the National Geographic Quest.
 Cruise through the lush landscapes of the Columbia River Gorge, the mountains of the Cascade Range, and the historical lands of the Native American tribes the peripatetic duo encountered.
 Dine on locally-sourced cuisine, and sample the region’s famed wines and microbrews.

 After boarding our ship, cruise the lower reaches of the Willamette River through downtown Portland, nicknamed Rose City for its many rose gardens.